crablane/bombay-bicycle-club-spotifyr/README.md

 So with the measure given, we are able to pinpoint exactly which emotion a song conveys.

 ## Data and Measurement
 What could be better than analyzing your favourite bands music?
-I have first heard of **Bombay Bicycle Club** ca. 2010 and have been a fan ever since.
+I first heard of **Bombay Bicycle Club** ca. 2010 and have been a fan ever since.
 Their music is perfectly suited to this project not only because I like it and I know it well enough to make a judgement about how good Spotify’s measurement is, but also because their music covers a broad range of emotions and musical styles.
 There are the rough, angry songs from their debut album, upbeat indie club-hits like _Carry Me_, _Luna_ and _Shuffle_, there is a whole acoustic album (and some more acoustic versions of songs over the years), the ecclectic sounds on their most recent album and heartfelt ballads.

-I used the SpotifyR-Package and the _get_track_audio_features_ command to download the information on energy and valence of all Bombay Bicycle Club songs that were released on an album or a single.
+I used the Spotifyr-Package and the _get_track_audio_features_ command to download the information on energy and valence of all Bombay Bicycle Club songs that were released on an album or a single.
 All further analyses are conducted in Stata18.
 Before we can start plotting the songs, the data have to be cleaned and prepared.
 Since many songs are released on an album and on a single, duplicate songs have to be removed before the analysis.
 I further excluded all Remixes of Bombay Bicycle Club Songs by other artists and Live-versions of songs.

 Without further ado, let’s get to the fun part and look at where in that matrix each song falls:

 ## Results
 ![scatter-IHTBBISTL](https://github.com/crablane/bombay-bicycle-club-spotifyr/assets/159540127/30e1df99-84c0-4815-b423-4db4b0886a71)

-The debut Album I Had The Blues But I Shook Them Loose has a lot of songs that are energetic and sound more negative, thus landing in the angry/tense area of the graph.
+The debut Album _I Had The Blues But I Shook Them Loose_ has a lot of songs that are energetic and sound more negative, thus landing in the angry/tense area of the graph.
 So far, I agree, however this is probably the album I have listened to the least, so others may correct me.

 The band took an unexpected turn with their acoustic follow-up album, _Flaws_.
 This is most likely reflected in the relatively low energy of songs.
 However the album covers a broad range of emotions, from sad songs like _Flaws_ to calm and relaxed songs like _Fairytale Lullaby_ and the more upbeat _Rinse Me Down_ or _Ivy & Gold_.
 Personally, I feel that _Swansea_ is a little misplaced and should be more in the calm and relaxed area of the graph, but that is only a minor disagreement.